willingc/pyramid/docs/quick_tour.rst

     c:\> mkdir quick_tutorial

 In the above figure, your user home directory is represented by ``~``.
-In your home directory, all of your projects are in the ``projects`` directory.
+In your home directory, all of your workspaces are in the ``projects`` directory.
-This is a general convention not specific to Pyramid that many developers use.
+This is a general convention that many developers use.
 Windows users will do well to use ``c:\`` as the location for ``projects`` in order to avoid spaces in any of the path names.

-Next within ``projects`` is your workspace directory, here named ``pyramid``.
-A workspace is a common term used by integrated development environments (IDE) like PyCharm and PyDev that stores isolated Python environments (virtualenvs) and specific project files and repositories.
+Next within ``projects`` is your workspace directory, here named ``quick_tutorial``.
+A workspace stores isolated Python environments (virtualenvs) and specific project files and repositories.
+"Workspace" is a common term used by integrated development environments (IDE), like PyCharm, Eclipse, and PyDev.

 .. _set-an-environment-variable: